(Disclosure: Some of the links below may be affiliate links)

 When you are in a show, you can also play games with other users on Kuaishou.
 When you are in a game, your supporters can donate to make you win.
 The one user that gets the most money from the followers wins.
 And generally, the loser needs to do a dumb thing like doing pushups, singing, painting his face, or many things like that.

-There are also two other things people can do on Kuaishou.
+There are also two other things people can do in Kuaishou.
 You can do a voice show.
 It is the same as a video show, but, you guessed it, without video, only the voice.
 It generally works worse than video shows, but some people are doing it a lot.
-And finally, you can also post moments just like in Wechat.
+And finally, you can also post moments just like on WeChat.

 Kuaishou was founded in 2011 in Beijing.
-In the beginning, it was only a picture converter and a sharing app.
-It soon allowed to share videos as well.
+Initially, it was only a picture converter and a sharing app.
+It soon allowed users to share videos as well.
 And they added live streaming later on.

-Something is exciting about Kuaishou history.
+Something is interesting about Kuaishou’s history.
 It started in the poor rural areas of China.
-In the beginning, only poor users, mostly from third-tier cities and below, were using Kuaishou to show off their lives and get some money.
+Initially, only poor users, mostly from third-tier cities and below, were using Kuaishou to show off their lives and get some money.
 It quickly became very popular.
 Once people saw the success of Kuaishou streamers, more and more people started to try it.
-Now, there many different people using the application.
-Not everyone is trying to make money with it, but the majority of people are.
+Now, there are many different people using the application.
+Not everyone is trying to make money with it, but most people are.

-People can get money on Kuaishou.
+People can get money from Kuaishou.
 You cannot get money by sharing videos.
 But people can give you money while you are doing a show.
 There are many ways your supporters can give you money.

 It is kind of funny the way it works.
 The supporters can give you gifts.
 The system is way more complicated than it should be, in my opinion.
 The currency used in Kuaishou is called a gift (liwu in Chinese).
 Users are purchasing gifts with real money, RMB.
 One gift is one cent (1/100 RMB).